 Day 1:

 Head to Sunset Point Winery.
-Sip and swing in the winery, or grab a bottle to go, (paired with some take-out) for a picture-perfect Wisconsin River picnic.
+Sip and swing in the winery, or grab a bottle to go for a picture-perfect Wisconsin River picnic.
 After dinner, stroll the Riverfront Trail segment of the Green Circle or venture a bit further on the Rocky Run Spillway or the West Side Loop.
 For dessert – hit up Belt’s Soft Serve for a flurry (beware of the large cone!) or King Cone for a flavorful scoop.

 Day 2:

 Start your day at Wisconsin’s oldest farmers' market.
-(Get a game plan before you go with our top 5 tips for your trip.)
-Then, stroll through more one-of-a-kind shops for cool finds from home décor to locally crafted items (including edible goods!), with stops at Agora, Bound to Happen Books, and Fall Line to start.
-(Find more spots worth visiting with our Shop Local Guides.)
+Then, stroll through more one-of-a-kind shops for cool finds from home décor to locally crafted items, with stops at Agora, Bound to Happen Books, and Fall Line to start.

 For the afternoon, it’s time to float.
 Pick your perfect vessel, from kayak to pontoon (with local rentals available), and make a splash.
-If you’re up for a paddle and feeling adventurous, check out the Stevens Point Area Paddling guide, by MilesPaddled.com.
+If you’re up for a paddle and feeling adventurous, check out the Stevens Point Area Paddling guide.
 If you’re on a boat, don’t overlook the sandbars made for an impromptu picnic, along the Stevens Point Flowage.
-There are several spots that make it an ideal spot to break, with water views.
-(Find more outdoor dining options here.)

 Day 3:

-Start the day with a hike through one of the lesser-known hiking areas - including one of the 11 state natural areas - the 280-acre Schmeeckle Reserve, or the George W Mead Wildlife Area.
+Start the day with a hike through Portage County - including one of the 11 state natural areas - at the 280-acre Schmeeckle Reserve or the George W Mead Wildlife Area.
 Looking for something else, challenge a friend to a round of disc golf at Standing Rocks Park or any one of the great disc golf courses in the Stevens Point Area.
 After building up an appetite, head out for one of Wisconsin's best bloody marys at Rusty's Backwater Saloon

 Join the fun!

-Explore for yourself all the things that make the Stevens Point Area great.
-Find inspiration with our insider's guide to 22 food and drinks to try in 2022 or by exploring all the outdoor recreation possibilities.
+Explore for yourself all the things that make the Stevens Point Area great and grab road trip inspiration from Bobby Tanzilo with One Tank Trip.
+Hungry?
+Get recommendations for everything from top fish fry spots to the best appetizers.
 Then, while you're out, be sure to tag us @StevensPointArea on Instagram and #StevensPointArea!